 The desired products are often toxic to the microorganisms.
 Many microorganisms are not able to tolerate e.g., 5 g/l of ethanol.
 Yeast, however, is tolerant to 150 g/l of ethanol and is therefore able to maintain a high productivity over a long period.
 Also, other factors of the industrial environment may affect the survival and productivity of microorganisms, such as low pH and fluctuations in nutrient availability.
-Increasing resistance against such stresses, incl. product tolerance, is therefore necessary to improve microbial processes.
+Understanding how and why microorganisms die and increasing resistance against such stresses, incl. product tolerance, is therefore necessary to improve microbial processes.

 Product separation can contribute up to 40 % of the total costs of the microbial production of chemicals.
 Ethanol is separated by distillation, a relatively cheap phase separation technology.
 Other phase separations should be considered to reduce separation costs.

 In our theme group we combine different techniques and analyses in our research.
 These include amongst others; bioreactor cultivations, enzyme assays, fluorescence-based technologies, metabolic modelling, (CRISPR-Cas based) genetic modifications, evolutionary engineering and other analytical techniques.